The British do not expect happiness. I had the impression, all the time that I lived there, that they do not want to be happy they want to be right.

 Meaning

-“The British do not expect happiness.
-I had the impression, all the time that I lived there, that they do not want to be happy they want to be right.” presents a viewpoint centered on happiness.
-It implies that happiness is found in simple moments and encourages us to remember that gratitude invites more joy.
+In the quote “The British do not expect happiness.
+I had the impression, all the time that I lived there, that they do not want to be happy they want to be right.,” the emphasis is on happiness.
+It highlights the thought that happiness is found in simple moments while implying that gratitude invites more joy.

 Theme